amy-hart/javascript-basics/README.md

 # JavaScript Basics

+A series of challenges set during the first week of my part-time coding bootcamp at Manchester Codes.

-The repository contains test cases and empty function definitions which need to be populated to solve the different challenges set in the week 1 of my part-time coding bootcamp at Manchester Codes.
+The repository contains test cases and empty function definitions which need to be populated to solve the different challenges.

 ## Getting started